google/xsecurelock/README.md

     `Ctrl-Alt-O` are pressed (think "_other_ user").
 Typical values could be `lxdm -c USER_SWITCH`, `dm-tool switch-to-greeter`, `gdmflexiserver` or `kdmctl reserve`, depending on your desktop environment.
-*   `XSECURELOCK_WANT_FIRST_KEYPRESS`: If set to 1, the key pressed to stop the screen saver and spawn the auth child is sent to the auth child (and thus becomes part of the password entry).
 *   `XSECURELOCK_WAIT_TIME_MS`: Milliseconds to wait after dimming (and before locking) when above xss-lock command line is used.
 Should be at least as large as the period time set using "xset s".
 Also used by `wait_nonidle` to